GitLaser/mxzx/README.md

 # mxzx

-running environment:
+Introduce:
+This is a website where you can browse many famous colleges.

+Running Environment:

-  Python 3.6
+  Python 2.7
-  Django 1.11
+  Django 1.9
-  X-admin (you can download latest version from github)
+  X-admin 0.6.1